jonathansandman/automated-testing-scripts/README.md

 # Test Automation
-A collection of scripts and resources designed to help with testing products

-Check the wiki for a collection of testing, test automation tooling and guides.
+A collection of scripts and resources designed to help test products.
+Check the [wiki](https://github.com/jonathansandman/test-automation/wiki) for a collection of testing, test automation tooling and guides.

 ## install.sh